getbubblenow/bubble-docs/api/message_localization.md

   * `totalMajorUnits`: the number of whole units of the currency.
 For example, in `en_US`, this is the number of dollars
   * `totalMinorUnits`: the number of one-hundredth of one whole unit of the currency.
 For example, in `en_US`, this is the number of cents
   * `currency`: the 3-letter currency abbreviation, for example `USD`
+  * `messages`: a map that is the union of all message bundles (primary used to translate the `currency` abbreviation into a currency symbol)

 For example, in the `post_auth` message bundle, the `en_US` string list contains: